 Each department in scope for this review has specific points of accountability.
-Some departments report exclusively to one federal oversight agency, while others have diverse programs and must report to several federal agencies.
+Some departments are overseen exclusively by one federal oversight agency, while others have diverse programs and are overseen by several federal agencies.
 Some programs are subject to multiple levels of oversight and accountability, while others have little formal oversight outside of the state agency responsible for the program.
 The differing levels of accountability can be driven by statute or other authority which enables the program, the level of risk should services not be appropriately provided, the size of the program or budget, and the number of individuals served.
-In the following sections, this report provides insight into each department's purpose, programs, and accountability structure.
+In the following sections, this report summarizes each department's purpose, programs, and accountability structure.